 Dental care is high on the priority list when it comes to good overall hygiene.
 From the moment we grow our first tooth, every single person needs to visit the dentist on a regular basis.
 Regardless of the fact that dental hygiene is imperative to our health, it’s no secret that regular mandatory visits to the dentist aren’t a walk in the park for most people.
 Let’s face it, the feeling of being in a clinic can stir up some anxiety, especially for children.

-This is why it’s important that dentists and dental assistants alike don’t only need to possess strong medical skills and knowledge, but effective interpersonal skills as well.
+This is why it’s important that dentists and dental assistants alike don’t only possess strong medical skills and knowledge but effective interpersonal skills as well.
 There’s nothing like a highly skilled dental assistant with great communication skills to make you feel comfortable and at ease before your dental checkup.

-If you’re aspiring to follow the fulfilling career path of a dental assistant, you’ll find the overview of their training, duties, and working conditions in this comprehensive guide that answers the question: What does a dental assistant do?
+If you’re aspiring to follow the fulfilling career path of a dental assistant, then continue reading for an overview of their training, duties, and working conditions in this comprehensive guide that answers the question: What does a dental assistant do?

-Before diving into the wonderful world of dental medicine, dental assistants need to be trained in dental-assisting programs.
-There are a few people who learn while on the job, however, it is more advisable to be pertinently trained in order to immerse yourself in a broader spectrum of the field.
-Assistants are the dentist’s right hand, therefore, reliability and manual dexterity are imperative to the job.
+Before diving into the wonderful world of dental medicine, dental assistants need to be trained in a dental assistant program.
+There are a few people who learn while on the job; however, it is more advisable to be pertinently trained in order to immerse yourself in a broader spectrum of the field.
+Assistants are the dentist’s right hand.
+Therefore, reliability and manual dexterity are imperative to the job.
 Most places require a licensure exam or registration before they allow dental assistants to practice their craft.